How to Set up a Zendesk GitHub Integration: The Complete 2024 Guide

 You can sync tickets or issues as shown above or you can create automatic triggers for syncing them, you can even sync your tickets/ issues in bulk.

-Continue with the Script Mode
+Continue with the AI-assisted Script Mode

 Give your new connection a name and an optional description.
 A meaningful name and detailed description will make these easier to work with later, especially if you set up several connections.

-The local instance’s short name denotes GitHub, since you are initiating the connection there, and the remote instance will be Zendesk.
+The local instance’s short name denotes GitHub since you are initiating the connection there, and the remote instance will be Zendesk.

 After entering the details, click “Next”.
 The next screen will prompt you to “Select Repository” from a drop-down list.
 Select the appropriate one and click “Initiate”